unit9/boilerplate-python/readme.md

 You can override the environment variables `HOST` and `PORT`, which default to `127.0.0.1` and `5000` respectively.

+Visit <http://localhost:5000/> to see the website in development.

+When you save a Python source file, the dev server will automatically pick up that change and reload the code.

 Press Control-C to stop the server.

 ## Acknowledgements